-Spina Bifida Occulta71 (AANS, 2020)
+Spina Bifida Occulta71

-- Called the hidden spina bifida, as the spinal cord and the nerves are usually normal and there is no opening on the skin on the back. - This subtype occurs in about 12% of the population, and the majority of people are not aware that they have spina bifida occulta unless it is discovered on an x-ray performed for an unrelated reason. - Approximately 1 in 1,000 individuals can have an occult structural finding that leads to neurological deficits or disabilities as bowel or bladder dysfunction, back pain, leg weakness or scoliosis.
+- Called the hidden spina bifida, as the spinal cord and the nerves are usually normal and there is no opening on the skin on the back - This subtype occurs in about 12% of the population, and the majority of people are not aware that they have spina bifida occulta unless it is discovered on an x-ray performed for an unrelated reason. - Approximately 1 in 1,000 individuals can have an occult structural finding that leads to neurological deficits or disabilities as bowel or bladder dysfunction, back pain, leg weakness or scoliosis.

-Back Pain with Cancer- History- Radiographic (x-ray) examination should be performed in cases of back pain when a patient has a cancer history.
+Back Pain with Cancer History - Bone is the third most common site of metastases after the liver and the lungs, and approximately two-thirds of all osseous metastases occur in the spine.
+Approximately 60-70% of patients with systemic cancer will have spinal metastasis.
+Radiographic (x-ray) examination should be performed in cases of back pain when a patient has a cancer history, but without known active cancer or a tumor that tends to metastasize to the spine.
 This can make a diagnosis in many cases.
+This may occasionally allow for selection of bone scan in lieu of MRI in some cases.
+When radiographs do not answer the clinical question, then MRI may be appropriate after a consideration of conservative care.
+Radiographic (x-ray) examination should be performed in cases of back pain when a patient has a cancer history.
+This can make a diagnosis in many cases.
 This may occasionally allow for selection of bone scan in lieu of MRI.
 When radiographs do not answer the clinical question, then MRI may be appropriate after a consideration of conservative care.

-"Neoplasms causing VCF (vertebral compression fractures) include: primary bone neoplasms, such as hemangioma or giant cell tumors, and tumor-like conditions causing bony and cellular remodeling, such as aneurysmal bone cysts, or Paget's disease (osteitis deformans); infiltrative neoplasms, including and not limited to, multiple myeloma and lymphoma, and metastatic neoplasms (ACR, 2018)."29
+"Neoplasms causing VCF (vertebral compression fractures) include: 1) primary bone neoplasms, such as hemangioma or giant cell tumors, and tumor-like conditions causing bony and cellular remodeling, such as aneurysmal bone cysts, or Paget's disease (osteitis deformans); 2) primary malignant neoplasms including but not limited to multiple myeloma and lymphoma; and 3) infiltrative neoplasms, including and not limited to, multiple myeloma and lymphoma, and metastatic neoplasms."29

 Most common spine metastasis involving primary metastasis originate from the following tumors in descending order: breast (21%), lung (19%), prostate (7.5%), renal (5%), gastrointestinal (4.5%), and thyroid (2.5%).
-While all tumors can seed to the spine, the cancers mentioned above metastasize to the spinal column early in the disease process (Ziu, 2019).
-35
+While all tumors can seed to the spine, the cancers mentioned above metastasize to the spinal column early in the disease process.35

-CAUDA EQUINA SYNDROMECauda Equina Syndrome
+Cauda Equina Syndrome

-- Symptoms include severe back pain or sciatica along with one or more of the following: - Saddle anesthesia loss of sensation restricted to the area of the buttocks, perineum, and inner surfaces of the thighs (areas that would sit on a saddle) - Recent bladder/bowel dysfunction (as listed above)

-- Achilles reflex absent on both sides - Sexual dysfunction that can come on suddenly - Absent anal reflex and bulbocavernosus reflex
+- Symptoms include severe back pain or sciatica along with one or more of the following: - Saddle anesthesia loss of sensation restricted to the area of the buttocks, perineum, and inner surfaces of the thighs (areas that would sit on a saddle) - Recent bladder/bowel dysfunction - Achilles reflex absent on both sides - Sexual dysfunction that can come on suddenly - Absent anal reflex and bulbocavernosus reflex